falcaop/OnlineStore/README.md

   ```bash
   mongorestore --archive="testdbarchive"
   ```
-  - You could also create a new database named "nova" accessing MongoDB Shell, creating it and intiializing it:
+  - You could also create a new database named "nova" accessing MongoDB Shell, creating it and initializing it, with the following comands:
   ```bash
   mongosh
   ```